Rashid-Ahmed/Dialogue-Classification/README.md

 Run the server.py file to start the server.

-Run a client that connects to the server (the IP and port can be set from the config file)
+Run a client that connects to the server (the IP and port can be set from the config file).
+A sample client is given to get started.

 ## Epistemic Dimension